monnin/py-vmware-tools/README.md

 	bin/		Tools that do not alter VMWare, just queries it sbin/		Tools that will make changes to VMWare (be careful here)

+You will need the pyVomi module, and probably a few "standard" Python modules.